beaverDamDemo/nextjs-movie-discovery-app/README.md

 - params passed to single movie kept not being correct
 - dropdown and button styles not working well with dark theme
+- if use 'use client' in component, then the bearer token for the API is empty

 # What you would improve if you had more time.